Feature request #3706

 The ability to automatically apply a .qml that has the same name as the the data source has several limitations: i)it works based on a a single PC configuration, depending on the user; ii) it is limited to 1 .qml per data source; iii) it is difficult to scale to several users in a managed context.

-#6 Updated by Médéric RIBREUX over 1 year ago
+#6 Updated by Médéric RIBREUX almost 2 years ago

 - Pull Request or Patch supplied set to No

 - Status changed from Open to Closed